I am a lifelong Budo practitioner.

 - remain calm under pressure

 I believe that the practice of Budo in the form of Judo and Aikido has formed me tremendously.
-Budo has helped me develop mental stamina, persistence, and endurance, which help me be a better coder and trader.
+Budo has helped me develop mental stamina, persistence, and endurance, which help me be a better coder, trader, and just a better person all around.

 Because I believe Budo has been very beneficial to me, I have decided to make a bigger effort in teaching Aikido to others.
 I occasionally teach Aikido classes to adults and teenagers.
 I find it very fulfilling and I actually learn a lot myself while teaching.
 I teach at Aikido Kennemerland.